HHS/simpler-grants-gov/documentation/milestones/individual_milestones/communication_platforms.md

 ### Proposed metrics for measuring goals/value/definition of done

+TODO: See if we can reduce the list of metrics to track

+1. Chat Metrics
-1. Number of monthly active users in Chat, total
+   1. Number of monthly active users in chat, total
-2. Number of monthly active users in wiki, total
+   2. Number of monthly active users in chat, external
+   3. Weekly volume of Chat messages
+2. Wiki Metrics
-3. Number of monthly active users in Chat, external
+   1. Number of monthly active users in wiki, total
-4. Number of monthly active users in wiki, external
+   2. Number of monthly active users in wiki, visitors
-5. Weekly volume of Chat messages
+   3. Weekly volume of wiki edits/contributions
+3. Calendar Metric: Number of external users attending public meetings
+4. Listserv Metrics
+   1. Number of subscribed users in listserv, total
+   2. Number of subscribed users in listserv, external
+   3. Average number of responses in listserv thread
+5. Shared Inbox Messages:
-6. Weekly volume of wiki edits/contributions
+   1. Weekly volume of messages to shared inbox
+   2. Average response time for a message

 ### Destination for live updating metrics